 What we know about Jack Teixeira, the Massachusetts Air National Guardsman charged in Pentagon leaks case

-Jack Teixeira faces up to 15 years in years in prison if convicted of charges he's facing over his suspected connection to the disclosure of dozens of secret documents that revealed sensitive intelligence and defense information.
+Jack Teixeira faces years in prison if convicted of charges he's facing over his suspected connection to the disclosure of dozens of secret documents that revealed sensitive intelligence and defense information.

 Teixeira, a 21-year-old airman in the Massachusetts Air National Guard, made his first court appearance Friday as he faces charges of unauthorized retention and transmission of national defense information and unauthorized removal and retention of classified documents.